Chapter 4: Team Culture

 The Private Feedback Conversation

 "Hey John, can we chat for a minute?
-I noticed you've been multitasking
+I noticed you have been

 Be: